netuno-org/website/README.md

 ### Clone and Setup

-Create an app with Netuno named `cluar` by running (in the Netuno root directory)

-`./netuno app name=cluar`

-and selecting the desired configurations (database type, database name and app language).

-Then clone this project to the newly created `(Netuno Root directory)/apps/cluar/` directory.
+Clone this project to the directory (Neptune Root directory)/apps/netuno_website/.

 Then install the NPM dependencies by running

 `npm install --force`

-in the `cluar/website/` directory.
+in the `netuno_website/website/` directory.

 ### Configuration